serverless/blog/posts/2019-08-08-react-apps-with-serverless-components.md

 Run `serverless` again and it will acknowledge the new `input` and set up your custom domain, Cloudfront & SSL Certificate.

-You will need to wait for your new domain to propogate to the DNS servers around the world.
+You will need to wait for your new domain to propagate to the DNS servers around the world.
 This may take up to an hour as well.
 Once it's available, you will be able to see it live, as well as any changes you make.

 Every time you run `serverless` to deploy changes to your website, the Website Component invalidates the assets you have cached in AWS Cloudfront.
 This enables you to see changes almost immediately.